• Skip to main content

 Getting out and becoming a civilian, not so much.

-It’s even harder for those that have served overseas and saw some real combat.
+It’s even harder for those who have served overseas and saw some real combat.

 It wasn’t easy for me and I’m sure it isn’t easy for a lot of you as well.